 STEP #4 – Ensure Proper Tracking is Implemented

 This part is important and often gets neglected in content distribution.
 Track everything!
 If you have devised a plan for where you will promote your content you can create custom tracking URLs (Use the GA UTM builder to generate campaign URL parameters) for each channel.
-This will give you a clear view of which promotion channels worked the most effective and how visitors got to your page.
+This will give you a clear view of which promotion channels worked the most effectively and how visitors got to your page.

 TIP: Set up goal tracking for flagship content.
 Resource-heavy pieces of content may have multiple goalposts: visits, time spent, downloads, leads, etc… Create goals for each important metric.